Infineon/mtb-example-btstack-freertos-extadv-beacon/README.md

 `--user-app-name`| Specify the name of the application if you prefer to have a name other than the example's default name | Optional

-The following example will clone the "[Bluetooth LE Beacon](https://github.com/Infineon/mtb-example-btstack-freertos-extadv-beacon)" application with the desired name "mtb-example-btstack-freertos-extadv-beacon" configured for the *CYW920829M2EVB-01* BSP into the specified working directory, *C:/mtb_projects*:
+The following example will clone the "[Bluetooth&trade; LE Beacon](https://github.com/Infineon/mtb-example-btstack-freertos-extadv-beacon)" application with the desired name "mtb-example-btstack-freertos-extadv-beacon" configured for the *CYW920829M2EVB-01* BSP into the specified working directory, *C:/mtb_projects*:

    ```
    project-creator-cli --board-id CYW920829M2EVB-01 --app-id mtb-example-btstack-freertos-extadv-beacon --user-app-name mtb-example-btstack-freertos-extadv-beacon --target-dir "C:/mtb_projects"
    ```

 **Note:** The project-creator-cli tool uses the `git clone` and `make getlibs` commands to fetch the repository and import the required libraries.
-For more details, see the "Project creator tools" section of the [ModusToolbox software user guide](https://www.infineon.com/dgdl/Infineon-ModusToolbox_2.4_User_Guide-Software-v01_00-EN.pdf?fileId=8ac78c8c7e7124d1017ed97e72563632) (locally available at *{ModusToolbox software install directory}/docs_{version}/mtb_user_guide.pdf*).
+For details, see the "Project creator tools" section of the [ModusToolbox&trade; software user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).

 </details>